wkeenan21/WilliamKeenan.github.io/_pages/cv.md

   * I assisted in field work to save the critically endangered Black Footed Ferret
 * **Military Intelligence Officer**
   * *Colorado Army National Guard, May 2019 - Present*
-  * I commissioned into the Colorado National Guard in 2019 as an MI officer.
+  * I commissioned into the Colorado Army National Guard in 2019 as an MI officer.
   * In 2021 I deployed to Kosovo with the NATO Peacekeeping mission: Kosovo Force.
   * I have held several positions including: platoon leader, executive officer, and brigade assistant S2.